rpucella/rpucella.github.io/courses/focs-fa23/homeworks/5/__src/index.md

 ## Question 1: Arithmetic for Turing machines

 In this question, you will construct Turing machines.
-You can test your Turing machines with the code you wrote in last homework. you can copy and paste the implementation of your Turing machines functions (A)-(D) from Homework 4 into `homework5.hs`, replacing the stubs that I provided.
+You can test your Turing machines with the code you wrote in last homework. you can copy and paste the implementation of your Turing machines functions from Question 1 of Homework 4 into `homework5.hs`, replacing the stubs that I provided.

 For submission purposes, I ask you to define those Turing machines as constants with a fixed name given below in each question.
 They are initialized with a dummy Turing machine that you should